 1. Register your Event Management Company and Choose the Appropriate Business Structure

-There are many pro’s and con’s when it comes to business structure ie. LLC, sole proprietorship, partnership, corporation etc. Much to much to cover in this post but do some Google searches to uncover a wealth of information on the topic.
+There are many pro’s and con’s when it comes to business structure ie. LLC, sole proprietorship, partnership, corporation, etc. Much to cover in this post but do some Google searches to uncover a wealth of information on the topic.
 From experience LLC’s are the most common since they allow you to operate with limited liability protecting your personal assets from business assets.

 Any event organizer is familiar with juggling multiple tasks.
 But when you start your own event planning business, those tasks will multiply quickly.